Beer & Chocolate Language

 “Because chocolate is naturally considered a childhood treat at the beginning of their introduction to pleasure, there is this built-in playfulness,” says chocolate educator London Coe, who runs Peace on Fifth in Dayton, Ohio.
 “There is a lot of expectation that you don’t take yourself too seriously.
 You can approach it in a childlike way.”

-This permission to employ romance and whimsy in describing chocolate might be partially papering over a central problem in sensory description—our brains and chemical senses of taste and small aren’t really set up for putting language to flavor.
+This permission to employ romance and whimsy in describing chocolate might be partially papering over a central problem in sensory description—our brains and chemical senses of taste and smell aren’t really set up for putting language to flavor.
 It’s one thing to share a childhood memory when you taste an excellent chocolate; it’s quite another to accurately describe the actual flavors that are bringing that memory to mind.

 “Everybody who starts this process feels like they’re inept,” says Randy Mosher, a veteran beer writer whose comprehensive book on the human sensory system is forthcoming.
 “The process of creating language out of smell… Our brains are not very well suited for that.
 It’s amazing we can do it at all.”